wyzegob/Misc/Manual/en-US/SimpleProxy.md

 ##How to use

 - 0) Simple Proxy will not override proxy settings of Firefox
-- 1) Support file extension with alphabet only
+- 1) Simple Filter Rule contains Preifx, Sub-prefix, Match Pattern
   - 1.1) Full compatibility with Auto-proxy Rulelist (branch 1.x)
-  - 1.2) Use ".simple" file extension to specify General Purpose Matching Rules (higher priority, since branch 2.x)
-    - 1.2.1) Read 8) for more detail
+  - 1.2) Use Match Pattern and has better performance (branch 2.x)
+    - 1.2.1) Prefix $ to determine if the rule is used for auto proxy serivce
+    - 1.2.2) Sub-prefix ! to determin if the rule is whitelisted
+    - 1.2.3) Read about how to write <a href="https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Match_patterns">Match Pattern</a>
 - 2) Server must match the form of server protocol::server adress::server port
   - 2.1) For example, socks::127.0.0.1::1080
   - 2.2) Supported protocol: http, socks, socks4